paramt/lighthouse-hacks/README.md

 > No coding experience required

 You can edit most of the content by simply editing the CSV files in [`_data/`](_data).
 Just click on the file you wish to edit, click the pencil icon in the top left, make your changes, and then click the <kbd>Commit changes</kbd> button at the bottom.
+You should be able to see the changes on the website in a couple minutes.

 ## Advanced
 > Some coding experience would be helpful